cjswart/puppet-quest-guide/quests/class_parameters.md

     vim /etc/puppetlabs/code/environments/production/manifests/site.pp

-Modify your node definition for `pasture.puppet.vm` to include a resource-like class declaration.
+Modify your node definition for `node-x.internal.cloudapp.net` to include a resource-like class declaration.
 We'll set the `default_character` parameter to the string `'cow'`, and leave the other two parameters unset, letting them take their default values.